Call now: 252-767-6166

 • Highly creative — The Gung-Ho DBA likes to think “outside the box,” and often develops novel approaches to solving DBA problems.
 The Gung-Ho DBA loves new database features, and likely has a history of causing unplanned production outages while implementing new and exciting DBA techniques.
 They love to upgrade their databases, try new approaches, and if left to their own devices, they will spend all day applying patches and tuning their system.

-• Highly dedicated — Gung-Ho DBAs always excels at their jobs, and takes every DBA certification exam that has ever been offered.
-The job is the most important aspect of their lives, and they are first to volunteer to work on Thanksgiving and Christmas.
+• Highly dedicated — Gung-Ho DBAs always excel at their jobs, and they take every DBA certification exam that has ever been offered.
+Their job is the most important aspect of their lives, and they are first to volunteer to work on Thanksgiving and Christmas Day.

 • Strategic orientation — The Gung-Ho DBA is more concerned with long-term results than operational details.
 Hence, they are not at all concerned that their tablespaces are fragmented or if a table has high extents unless it is adversely affecting performance.
 The Gung-Ho DBA relies more on heuristics (rules-of-thumb) than experimentation, and does like to “waste time” experimenting with changes in the test system.